Information for Virtual Asset Service Providers

 Wire Transfers

-This guideline is designed to help reporting entities understand the definition of wire transfer under the AML/CFT Act and sets out the minimum requirements for parties to a wire transfer.
+This guideline is designed to help reporting entities understand the definition of wire transfer under the AML/CFT Act and sets out the minimum requirements for the parties to a wire transfer.

-Assessing Country Risk Guideline
+Country Risk and Sanctions

 This guideline is designed to help reporting entities supervised by DIA who deal with other countries: